-Let’s forget about Setouchi International Art Festival for a Second
+Let’s forget about Setouchi International Art Festival for one minute

 What I mean is, that it would be nice to see other practices closer to my reality, apart from enjoying arts in villages surrounded by nature.
 I would like to suggest other working methods in the same region, examples without extraordinary sponsors, frantic (必死の努力) processes, heroes or paradigms (we don’t need paradigms).